 Customer service must be available when and where our customers need it through technology or partnership with others.
-The challenges of changing Virginia demographics, to a more urban population that is more removed from wildlife, motivates the Agency to educate all our customers so they can engage in our mission in a safe and lawful manner.
-Agency permitting and enforcement operations will protect the wildlife resources and habitats and will be uniform and consistent throughout the state and use the latest tools such as K9 units, geospatial information systems, tracking techniques, and thermal imaging.
+The challenges of changing Virginia demographics, to a more urban population that is more removed from wildlife, motivates the Agency to educate all our customers so they can support our new vision and mission in a safe and lawful manner.
+Agency permitting and enforcement operations will protect the wildlife resources and habitats and will be uniform and consistent throughout the state and use the latest tools such as K9 units, geospatial information systems, tracking techniques, thermal imaging and other technological advancements.